-Committees, project teams, or task forces are created to help the Board execute specific projects or tasks or, where appropriate, implement strategy and policy.
-Committees are used as a resource for the Board and to ensure consistent, efficient and timely development of Association strategy and policy.
+Committees, advisory councils, project teams, or task forces are created to help the Board execute specific projects or tasks or, where appropriate, implement strategy and policy.
+Standing Committees and Ad Hoc Committees are used as a resource for the Board and to ensure consistent, efficient and timely development of Association strategy and policy.

 Task forces and project teams address short-term needs or projects of the Board and disband upon the completion of those tasks or projects.
-Committees exist to address ongoing or longer-term needs of Board.
+Standing committees exist to address ongoing or longer-term needs of the Board.
+Ad Hoc Committees exist for a limited period of time to address a specific need.
 All committees are reviewed annually by the Board to determine the ongoing need.
-Project teams ensure implementation of the strategic direction and operate at the discretion of the Board.
+Project teams address short-term needs or projects of the Board and are typically disbanded upon the completion of those tasks or projects.